People Clerk can create a free letter to help you get paid back.Create Letter

-Mediation is a meeting between you, the person you lent the money to, and a neutral 3rd party called the mediator.
-A mediator is not going to force you and your friend to come to an agreement and is not going to determine who is right and who is wrong (that is what judges do).
+Mediation is a meeting between you, the person you lent the money to, and a neutral third party called the mediator.
+A mediator is not going to force you and the other person to come to an agreement and is not going to determine who is right and who is wrong (that is what judges do).

 Benefits of mediation:

 The mediator will help you brainstorm solutions on how the other person will repay you for the money you lent them.

 The mediator will make sure you are not talking over each other and that the conversation remains respectful.

 Sometimes having an outsider's perspective will help you see a situation differently.